otacke/h5p-todo/README.md

 ### Misc
 - Implement AudioRecorder in CoursePresentation - should be released soon-ish
-- Allow to switch between multiple YouTubeVideos and use alternate audio tracks - needs confirmation
+- Allow to switch between multiple YouTubeVideos and use alternate audio tracks - done, needs review now

 ## Issues for my existing stuff
 I already use github issues to keep track of bugs, ideas, etc. for stuff that I have created.
 Please have a look there.